 As the day draws to a close, head back to Nan city to spend another night.
 In Nan, you can indulge in the local cuisine, immerse yourself in the town’s unique cultural heritage, and relish the tranquil ambiance that this charming city offers.
 The city is known for its delicious northern Thai dishes, such as khao soi and sai ua, which you can enjoy at local eateries and night markets.
 Take a leisurely stroll through the streets, visit the ancient temples, and explore the bustling markets.
 Reflect on the delightful experiences and the natural beauty you encountered throughout your exploration of Nan province.
 Enjoy a peaceful and restful night, preparing for the adventures that await you on the following day of your journey.

-Continuing your journey, you’ll visit Khum Chao Luang, another ancient house in Phrae.
-This valuable building, built in 1892 by Chao Luang Piriyathepwong, the last ruler of Phrae, boasts a unique blend of Thai Lanna and European architectural styles.
-The two-story building is supported by solid wood logs instead of piles, adding to its architectural elegance.
-Under the building, you’ll find three rooms used for storing belongings, money, and treasures.
-Khum Chao Luang is gracefully decorated with fretwork and intricately carved patterns, showcasing the craftsmanship of famous Chinese artisans of that era.
-The 72 windows and doors, shingle roofs known as “Mai Pan Kled,” the Pan-Yah style roof with a rectangular porch, and the triangular porch roof create an exquisite visual appeal.
-The gables and eaves are adorned with beautifully carved fretwork patterns, further enhancing the building’s aesthetic charm.
+Continuing your journey, you will explore Khum Chao Luang, another venerable residence in Phrae.
+Built in 1892 by Chao Luang Piriyathepwong, the last ruler of Phrae, this valuable building exemplifies a refined blend of Thai‑Lanna and European architectural styles.
+The two‑storey structure rests upon solid wooden logs rather than piles, adding to its architectural distinction.
+Beneath the house lie three rooms once used for storing belongings, money, and treasures.
+Khum Chao Luang is gracefully adorned with fretwork and intricately carved patterns, the handiwork of renowned Chinese artisans of the time.
+Its 72 windows and doors, shingle roofs known as Mai Pan Kled, the Pan‑Yah style roof with a rectangular porch, and the triangular porch roof together create an exquisite visual harmony.
+The gables and eaves, embellished with finely carved fretwork, further elevate the building’s aesthetic allure.